seanelliott86/personal-site/src/blog/2025-03-29-how-a-missing-autocomplete-attribute-is-making-me-question-my-life-choices.md

 ### 1. Use it when it makes sense

 Only enable `autocomplete` when you’re asking for *the user’s* personal information, not someone else’s.
-For example, if your form has a section for a different family member’s email address not the users, you might *not* want `autocomplete` on, since it could suggest the user’s own details instead.
-Leading to mistakes.
+For example, if your form has a field to fill in a different family member’s email address thats not the immediate user, you wouldn't want `autocomplete` on, since it would suggest filling the wrong details.
+Leading to mistakes and frustration.

 ### 2. Always include clear labels